-There is no greater time than now to begin honest and meaningful conversations about substance use with your kids
+There is no better time than now to begin honest and meaningful conversations about substance use with your kids

 The COVID-19 pandemic is a difficult time for everyone.

 Parents are feeling the pressure, young kids may feel the stress of having to occupy themselves while their parents work at home, teens miss socializing with friends, and many high school and college students are facing a lot of uncertainty with their academic aspirations or career plans.

 It is important for everyone in the family to be able to express their feelings, emotions, and questions with someone they trust.
 The bottom line for parents is to support their children and encourage them to use healthy coping methods during this challenging time.